i-doit/knowledge-base/docs/en/upgrades-and-migrations/upgrade-from-open-to-pro.md

 *   [Set up and test Backup and Restore](../maintenance-and-operation/backup-and-recovery/index.md)
 *   [Set up Cronjobs](../automation-and-integration/cli/index.md) (with the controller)
-*   [Carry out an optional update to the current _i-doit pro_ version:](../maintenance-and-operation/update.md) With a valid license it is possible and recommended that you always update to the newest version of _i-doit pro_.
+*   [Carry out an optional update to the current _i-doit_ version:](../maintenance-and-operation/update.md) With a valid license it is possible and recommended that you always update to the newest version of _i-doit_.

 Downgrade to _i-doit open_?
 ---------------------------

 It's not intended to go back to an older version of _i-doit_.
-This is also the case for downgrades from _i-doit pro_ to the _i-doit open_ variant.
+This is also the case for downgrades from _i-doit_ to the _i-doit open_ variant.